javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/13-generators/article.md

 }
 ```

+That's a much better-looking way to work with generators than calling `.next().value`, right?

 ...But please note: the example above shows `1`, then `2`, and that's all.
 It doesn't show `3`!

-That's because a for-of iteration ignores the last `value`, when `done: true`.
-So the result of `return` is ignored.
+It's because for-of iteration ignores the last `value`, when `done: true`.
 So, if we want all results to be shown by `for..of`, we must return them with `yield`:

 ```js run
 function* generateSequence() {